GSA/federal-website-directory/README.md

 #### Examples of what should be included:
 - Sites that are mostly behind logins but that are nonetheless public-facing.
 - Public-facing websites on the .gov and .mil top level domains only.
-- Archived websites, if still public-facing.
+- Archived or scheduled-to-be-decommissioned websites, if still public-facing.
 - Sites that resolve to a human-readable 'document' (e.g. HTML, TXT, PDF).

 #### Examples of what should be excluded: